 23. Associate Professor Daniel Goh suggested a need to address packaging due to the rise in online shopping and home delivery.
 Supermarkets, which usually offer online retail services and home deliveries, will be covered under the mandatory packaging reporting requirements.

 24. Mr Liang Eng Hwa asked about the current state of food waste and our measures to manage this.
 In 2018, we generated 763,000 tonnes of food waste.
-Of this, only 17% was recycled.
+Of this, only 17 per cent was recycled.

 26. The pilot, which was due to end in October last year, has been extended at the request of residents.
 We are encouraged by their enthusiasm and are working with Zero Waste SG to explore how we can enhance involvement and ownership by the community.